MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-dev-test.md

 ## Deployment

-To deploy a sample solution similar to the scenario above, please use the deploy button
+To deploy a the underlying infrastructure similar to the scenario above, please use the deploy button

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Fsolution-architectures%2Fmaster%2Fapps%2Fsap-2tier%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+\* SAP will not be installed, you'll need to do this after the infrastructure is built manually.

 ### Alternative deployment examples